limodesigner/CommunityScienceMuseum/README.md

 ## Some screen shots from the process of the style tile.
 Logo was designed by me, same goes for the background on widescreens.

-Screen shots of the style tile.
+Screenshot of the style tile.
 Logo was designed by me, same goes for the background on widescreens:<br>
 <img src="images/styletile-screenshot.jpg">
 <br>
 <br>
-Screen shot of the project in Figma:<br>
+Screenshot of the project in Figma:<br>
 <img src="images/prototype-screenshot.jpg">